ding-lab/CromwellRunner/README.md

 1. `bash 50_make_analysis_summary.sh` -- confirm this
 2. If automatic finalization (-J) was not selected when runs were started, or if errors occurred during runtime, runs will need to be finalized using `runtidy` and `datatidy` utilities, as described below.
+3. On compute1, results are written to scratch volume for performance and reliability.
+These need to be copied to storage1 for long term safe keeping with `60_move_results.sh`

 ## Manually finalize when complete